 The Old Gray Cemetery proves to be no ordinary resting place.
 It is over 150 years old and dates back to the Victorian era.
 Even though it is a fascinating example of cemetery planning and design, the 13 acres of beauty and history that dates back to 1850 prove to be the perfect backdrop for a serene walk along the footpath that leads you past the final resting places of some of the city's most prominent residents.

-The fact that the 1982 World's Fair was held in Knoxville still echoes in this Tennessee city.
+Knoxville had the honor of hosting the World's Fair in 1982.
 One of the most obvious reminders of that momentous event is the fact that the Sunsphere was built to complement the event and it still stands today as a great way for tourists to get a bird's eye view of the city.
+Visit the various levels and enjoy views of downtown, the University of Tennessee and the mountains in the distance.
+It's a truly breathtaking experience.